Articles

 Third-Party Data

-Third-party data is data you acquire from a data aggregator.
+Third-party data is purchased from data aggregators who compile information from multiple external sources without a direct relationship to the individuals described.
 Data aggregators do not collect data directly but obtain it from other companies and compile it into a single dataset.
 As a result, the data can come from many different data sources, some large, others small, and there’s not always a clear definition of the audience that data comes from.

 There are several reasons you might want to purchase third-party data: